 How We Handle Blender Versioning

-Since Renderjuice’s 1.2 release, the team has been working relentlessly on supporting as many different versions of Blender out of the box possible to iron out any strange kinks.
+Since our initial launch, we’ve been working relentlessly on supporting as many versions of Blender out of the box possible to iron out any strange kinks.

-If you need other versions of Blender, please reach out!
+If you find any issues with other versions of Blender, please reach out!
 We’re happy to help.